Ultim8Xeno/2DOpenGLRendererExamples/README.md

 - Position/dimension values are in pixels, where (0, 0) is the bottom left of the window
 - Colour values are from 0 to 1
 - Rotation values are in degrees
+- Center of rotation is relative to position
 - Render things in order of lowest z position to highest if you're using transparent images

-There are 3 type of objects you can render:
+There are 4 type of objects you can render:

 - Rectangles
 - Lines